mantidproject/documents/Design/MoreFlexibleILiveListener.md

 One version should take an instrument name and connection name (which could have a default based on the `default` attribute of the `livedata` tag).
 The other version should take a LiveListener class name and an address string.

 `LiveDataAlgorithm` and `StartLiveData` (as well as its dialog) will need to be modified as well, to provide a user interface and call LiveListenerFactory accordingly.
-The following GUI additions would allow regular users to just select an instrument and connection, while also giving advanced users the option to specify a LiveListener class and address string manually:
+The following GUI additions to the top-right of the StartLiveData dialog would allow regular users to just select an instrument and connection, while also giving advanced users the option to specify a LiveListener class and address string manually:

 ```
  Instrument       [ Dropdown Box    |V]